SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 timestamp,value
 2020-01-01 13:00:00+00:00,155.0
 ```
-The first hour interval is dropped because three of the four timestamps in
+The first hour interval is dropped because 100% of timestamps in
+the first hour are flagged `NIGHTTIME`.
+The second hour interval
-the first hour are flagged with either `NIGHTTIME` or `USER FLAGGED`,
+is excluded because 75% of the points are  flagged with either
-which meets the resample threshold.
+`NIGHTTIME`, or `USER FLAGGED`, which meets the resample threshold.

 #### Excluding intervals where all data is flagged